whisthq/whist/main-webserver/payments/README.md

 `stripe_blueprint.py` is responsible for processing HTTP requests that come through, and returns `400 BAD REQUEST` is the body is incorrectly formed.

-`stripe_helpers.py` is responsible for performing any business logic on the Fractal side, and other than a malformed body, responsible for formatting the response that the interface returns.
+`stripe_helpers.py` is responsible for performing any business logic on the Fractal side.
+It interacts with the Stripe API, and is responsible for returning a correctly formatted response to `stripe_blueprint.py`.

-`stripe_client.py` is the only part of our interface that interacts with the Stripe API, and any exceptions that are thrown here we `raise`.
-This is so that they are passed along to `stripe_helpers.py`, and can be dealt with there instead.
+## How To Contribute [incomplete]

+To contribute, first make sure you're added to the Fractal account on Stripe (ask ming@fractal.co or phil@fractal.co for access).
+This'll give you access to the live and test keys that we use to talk with Stripe.

+## How To Test [incomplete]

+To test, we have unit tests written in `tests/payment` that test our endpoints + outward facing helper functions.
+Stripe also has a command line interface, which, when installed, can be used to do anything the library can do.